garafu/jquery.depend/README.md

 License
 --------------------------
 jQuery.depend plugin released under the MIT license.
-See MIT-LICENSE.txt.
+Please see MIT-LICENSE.txt for details.